Skip to main content

 If Audit is counting more words than you have on your page, there are a few possible reasons behind that as well:

-• Please note that we analyze your entire <body> tag, including hidden content and things like image alt-texts.
+• We analyze your entire <body> tag, including hidden content and image alt-texts.
 Searching through the page using the browser's search function under CTRL+F may not always show you all occurances of a word, as some of those words may be hidden from regular visitors and serve a purpose to crawlers only.

 • There may be a caching issue on your server.